If you’ve been in popular Italian cities rubbing elbows with all the other visitors, take an easy train ride to the hilltop town of Orvieto, Italy.

 Perched on tufo (condensed volcanic ash), the town dominates the skyline as you approach.

-When you make it to Orvieto, you’ll be rewarded with stunning views, medieval streets, unique local dishes, excellent white wine, and a gorgeous cathedral.
+When you make it to the top of Orvieto, you’ll be rewarded with stunning views, medieval streets, unique local dishes, excellent white wine, and a gorgeous cathedral!

 Good To Know: Like many destinations in Italy, post-pandemic Orvieto has had a couple of places close and some costs have changed.
-The info in the article is up-to-date for summer 2022.
+The info in the article is up-to-date for 2023.